-Amazon is the is largest Internet-based retailer in the world.
+Amazon is the is the largest Internet-based retailer in the world.
 The company is headquartered in Seattle, Washington.
 Starting from a 400 square feet garage, in just two decades Amazon has spread out to have dozens of offices in over 30 countries around the world.
-The company’s development centres are spread across North America, Europe, Asia and Africa.
+The company’s development centers are spread across North America, Europe, Asia, and Africa.
+Today we are going to present you an infographic about the Most Interesting Things You Need To Know About Amazon.

 Some Interesting & Fun Facts